Nutritional Treatment of Osteoarthritis

 Effective Physical Activity

-Excess body weight has been shown to increase the potential for developing OA.22 In many cases, this excess weight is visceral adipose tissue (VAT).
+Excess body weight may possibly increase the potential for developing OA.22 In many cases, this excess weight is visceral adipose tissue (VAT).
 VAT is more difficult to lose than other fat, (e.g. subcutaneous adipose tissue) since it wraps itself around major organs such as liver, kidneys, and even the gastrointestinal tract.
 However, studies have shown that it is entirely possible to reduce VAT while maintaining healthy muscle mass.23,24

 To sum up, an effective lifestyle modification program that addresses body composition and proper joint motion should be the first-line approach to helping rid the body of VAT since excess weight can have a detrimental effect towards the onset of OA.
 Physical activity may help preserve muscle mass during dietary interventions.25 Likewise, the nutritional treatment of Osteoarthritis noted herein would supply the nutrition to the cartilage in order to support and maintain the integrity of the cartilage tissue.